jhalliday/internprojects/README.md

 ## Application Procedure

 Select one preferred project and optionally one reserve choice from the list above.
-Send me your choices, along with a CV and some source code that you think demonstrates your software engineering skills well.
+Send me your choices, along with a CV and a portfolio of source code that you think demonstrates your software engineering skills well.
-This should be in Java, unless the project topic specifically calls for another language.
+Submitted work should be in Java, unless the selected project topic specifically calls for another language.
 The topic choices will be used to route your application to the relevant supervisor(s), who will review your application and may then invite you to a technical interview.

+Note that initial code review is typically a harder step than the subsequent interview.
+Allow sufficient preparation time to assemble a suitable portfolio of work for your application.
+Applications may include university coursework, but preferably should not consist entirely of such structured exercises.
+Ensure you have the necessary rights to all the work submitted.
+In particular, DO NOT submit work done in the course of employment unless it is explicitly open source or you have the employer's permission to disclose it.

 We like: links to github repos; originality; documentation; unit tests.

 We don't like: cover letters; code that doesn't compile; tests that fail.

-For summer 2023 we expect to be operating entirely online, with interviews and subsequent project supervision taking place without physical contact.
+For summer 2024 we expect to be operating entirely online.
 Depending on circumstances, there may also be the option of working from our Newcastle office.

-**Deadline for applications: 12 noon, Friday 24th February, 2023.**
+**Deadline for applications: 12 noon, Friday 16th February, 2024.**

 ---